Disordered impenetrable two-component fermions in one dimension: Abstract

 \section{Abstract}

 We study the one-dimensional Hubbard model for two-component fermions with infinitely strong on-site repulsion ($t\!-\!0$ model) in the presence of disorder.
-The system admits a factorization of charge and spin degrees of freedom, and this allows one to eliminate the spin degrees of freedom for both open and perioidic boundary conditions.
 Our analytical treatment demonstrates that the type of disorder drastically changes the nature of the emerging phases.
 The case of spin-independent disorder can be treated as a single-particle problem with Anderson localization.
-On the contrary, spin-dependent disorder, which can be realized as a random magnetic field, leads to the many-body localization-delocalization transition.
-Our results provide an extended physical picture of recent numerical findings.
+On the contrary, recent numerical findings show that spin-dependent disorder, which can be realized as a random magnetic field, leads to the many-body localization-delocalization transition.
+We find an explicit analytic expression for the matrix elements of the random magnetic field between the eigenstates of the $t-0$ model with potential disorder on a finite lattice.
+Analysis of the matrix elements supports the existence of the many-body localization-delocalization transition in this system and provides an extended physical picture of the random magnetic field.